 Our annual skin cancer checks are popular with patients, although we also need to offer bespoke screening programs, to people who may be at additional risk.
 Through familial factors, previous skin cancers, or other medical conditions.

 We would encourage anyone at risk to talk to our staff and join a screening program.
-Not least as digital technology has made the approach effective and more pleasant.
+Not least as digital technology has made the approach effective and pleasant.

 State Of The Art Equipment

-Total body digital dermoscopy is an important development, allowing high magnification images of suspicious lesions to be taken with standard images.
+Total body digital dermoscopy is an important development, allowing high magnification images of suspicious lesions to be taken along with standard images.
 An extension of full body photography, itself a useful, long term monitoring tool.

 Digital dermoscopy can be used alongside confocal microscopy, a laser based technique able to look beneath your skin.
-Both are available at our London clinics, a unique situation for a UK private clinic and a huge benefit for skin cancer screening.
+Both are available at our London centre, a unique situation for a UK private clinic and a huge benefit for skin cancer screening.